Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 13.04.14  Fixed popup warning of unsaved page (=cancelling edit of page when setting "Warn me when I leave an edit page with unsaved changes" in users preferences has been enabled).
+Dialog appears only with Cancel- button and is disabled with Save-, Preview- and Diff- buttons.
+IE required fix also with togglelink.

 - 11.04.14  Fixed version info 'Special:Version': WYSIWYG extension 1.5.6_0 [B551], based on this version, modified further, using CKEditor 4.3.4 (revision 40ccd20)

 - 10.04.14  Fixed toolbar visibility of WikiEditor in case user preferences defines to start editing with WikiEditor (=wikitext mode).